lewis-creates/homenest/README.md

 ### **Honourable mentions**

-Special thanks to my mentor Richard Wells for his excellent advice and support throughout this project.
+Special thanks to the CI tutors who helped and supported me multiple times throughout this project.

 ### **Content**